Categorical Symmetries and Fiber Functors from Multiple Gaugeable Homomorphisms from 6D ${\cal N}=(2,0)$ SCFTs: Acknowledgements

 \section{Acknowledgements}

 The author wishes to thank Tudor Dimofte, I$\tilde{\text{n}}$aki Garc\'ia-Etxebarria, David Jordan, Fernando Quevedo and Constantin Teleman for very useful discussions and questions raised.
 A special acknowledgement is in order to the Hodge Institute, where this work was completed and first presented.
+She also acknowledges Gregory Moore and Nati Seiberg for insightful comments and questions raised while presenting this work at NHETC Rutgers in September 2023.
 This work is partially supported by an STFC scholarship through DAMTP.